-Recombinant proteins are often expressed in insoluble inclusion bodies.
-Purification under denaturing conditions, using for example urea or guanidine chloride at relevant stages may increase protein solubility.
-Please find below data of the chemical compatibility of the agarose beads.
+The recombinant proteins often form insoluble inclusion bodies.
+If it is need to be rendered soluble by purification under denaturing conditions, using for example urea or guanidine chloride at relevant stages, please find below data of the chemical compatibility of the agarose beads.